-When to start a search in your career can be a vexing and very personal question.
+When to start an EtA (Entrepreneurship through Acquisition) search in your career can be a vexing and very personal question.
 Should you do it now, or wait?
 And if you wait, will “life” get in the way?
 Are you driven by FOMO or concerned about never being able to break away from your career?
 As with much about search, answering the “when” question is an individual, and often complicated decision.
 This post is focused on mid-career searchers.

-In 2017, the number of searchers at Harvard Business School who launched a search immediately upon graduation was equal to the number who launched in 2017 after waiting an average of 5.5 years.
-Their “Failure-to-Find” rate at 15% was typical for HBS searchers launching at graduation.
-Almost 40% of these “mid-career” searchers had operational backgrounds and another 26% came from consulting, unlike early career searchers who had predominantly PE/IB experience.
-42 of these “mid-career” searchers told me the circumstances that triggered their timing, their motivations and the advice they would give to searchers following them.
+The number of searchers 25 years from now who will have launched a search mid-way through their career will be 2-3 times more than those who launch immediately upon graduation from their MBA program.
+Almost 40% of these “mid-career” searchers will have had operational backgrounds and another 26% came from consulting, unlike early career searchers who had predominantly PE/IB experience.
+While researching these “mid-career” searchers they told me the circumstances that triggered their timing, their motivations and the advice they would give to searchers following in their footsteps.

 The catalyst that drives the decision